-Durham County Library will host the first of a new monthly series, Dungeons & Dragons in the Library, at 2 p.m. on Saturday, July 27, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host a Reader’s Party for children and adults on Sunday, October 2 at 2 p.m. at Main Library, 300 N. Roxboro St.

 Durham County Library’s North Carolina Collection is pleased to announce the launch of its new LGBTQ+ local history online exhibit, Love and Liberation: A History of LGBTQ+ Durham.
 North Carolina Collection senior librarian Lynn Richardson and local LGBTQ+ community member Luke Hirst have been working together for six years to establish a locally-oriented LGBTQ+ collection […]